1. Signs of unhealthy relationships

 (2) What strategies could they use to cope with compassion fatigue and maintain their own well-being while providing support to victims?

-Please click on the crosses below each term in the illustration to find some quotes of patients which may serve as indication that DV may be occur during pregnancy.
+Please click on the crosses in the corresponding circles below each term in the illustration to find some quotes of patients which may serve as indication that DV may be occur during pregnancy.

 Case Study: Violence during pregnancy